On This Page

 - (Note that while other disorders can qualify as SMI, the diagnoses most commonly associated with SMI are:

-- Experience changes in mood or thinking that persist over time, cause significant pain or distress, and interfere with your daily functioning.
+- Experience changes in mood or thinking that persist over time, cause significant pain or distress, and interfere with your daily functioning;

 - Suffer significant functional impairment in one or more of the following areas as a result of your mental health symptoms: